emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has continue watching options that can be synced. ✔️
 1. Site has good sorting + random suggestions and editor picks. ✔️
-1. Site does have 4K content on instances like pstream. ✔️
+1. Site has 4K on instances like pstream (febox setup required). ⚠️
 1. Site looks good + works well on mobile. ✔️

 Community Favorites: 🌟🌟🌟🌟

 ***
 ## Freek
-### Score: 24/24
+### Score: 23/24
 1. Streams load very fast. ✔️
 1. Content is 1080p and can be changed lower. ✔️
 1. Finds streams quickly, including older content. ✔️